Evolution of progenitors for electron capture supernovae: Discussions and Conclusions

 \subsection{Deflagration and core-collapse}

 Figure \ref{f_time} shows that the contraction timescale $\tau_\mathrm{con}$ is longer than the dynamical timescale $\tau_\mathrm{dyn}$ even at the end of calculation.
-Such quasi-static contraction will be altered into dynamical collapse during the deflagration phase, and thus, the core-collapse in an ECSN is caused by electron captures in the NSE region after the initiation of O+Ne deflagration, rather than by electron captures on $^{24}$Mg and $^{20}$Ne.
-In order to provide a plausible progenitor model for an ECSN, the deflagration phase should be considered carefully because propagation of the deflagration front and both energy generation and electron captures in the NSE region can affect the core evolution importantly.
+Such quasi-static contraction will be altered into dynamical collapse during the deflagration phase, and thus, the core-collapse in an ECSN is caused by electron capture in the extending NSE region after the initiation of O+Ne deflagration, rather than by electron capture by $^{24}$Mg and $^{20}$Ne.
+In order to provide a plausible progenitor model for an ECSN, the deflagration phase should be considered carefully because propagation of the deflagration front and both energy generation and electron capture in the NSE region can affect the core evolution importantly.